KablamoOSS/kombustion/documentation/content/concepts/project.md

 The `kombustion.yaml` manifest file fits best alongside the concept of a project.
-Your project may have a few Cloudformation template files in them.
+Your project may have a few CloudFormation template files in them.
 And those template files use resources provided by Kombustion plugins.
 Therefore, without the plugins the template files cannot be used.

-To ensure you can always modify your Cloudformation stacks, we reccomend committing `kombustion.yaml`, `kombustion.lock` and the `.kombustion` folder.
+To ensure you can always modify your CloudFormation stacks, we reccomend committing `kombustion.yaml`, `kombustion.lock` and the `.kombustion` folder.
 The latter stores downloaded plugins.
 With those pieces you will always be able to `kombustion upsert` and `kombustion delete`.
-At any time you can generate the final Cloudformation template with `kombustion generate`.
+At any time you can generate the final CloudFormation template with `kombustion generate`.